 How do airplanes fly?
-Air Park, the Museum of Science and History’s newest exhibition, provides a hands-on look at the forces that lift planes, animals, insects and other objects off the ground and soaring through the air.
+Air Park provides a hands-on look at the forces that lift planes, animals, insects and other objects off the ground and soaring through the air.

 Air Park looks at four main forces that make flight possible: gravity, lift, thrust and drag.
 All four of these forces are explained by activities that allow guests to see the forces in action: build a paper airplane and see if the design will soar; learn how kites are created and how they can fly; design and build a craft that floats on a column of air; and make a pinwheel and test it on a table of air.